 All Hands on Deck

-- Pray each morning this week for the Lord to give you an opportunity to share your thoughts on the Book of Mormon and/or what you’ve learned this week with someone.
+- Pray each morning this week for the Lord to give you an opportunity to share your thoughts with someone on the Book of Mormon and/or what you’ve learned this week.

 - Join the For Our Day community on social media for uplifting shareable content, ideas on how to implement For Our Day in your home and classes, and to connect with others on the journey.
 You can find us here: Facebook, Instagram, and YouTube.